rLegziel/Project-1.1-GCP/README.md

-# Project-1.2
+# Project-1.1

-Group Project Year1 Semester 1 about the Graph coloring problem, here are implementations for our solution:
+This is our group project about the GCP

-##Exact Chromatic:
+## Exact Chromatic:
 Greedy Algorithm
 DSatur Algorithm
 Quasi-PASS Algorithm